selimssevgi/junior-project/README.md

 ## What's done in this project
-By that time I wanted to learn more about Ruby and Ruby on Rails.
+At that time I wanted to learn more about Ruby and Ruby on Rails.
 So I would learn more about them while creating the project.

 * I have used data provided by IMDB [at this